dimitos/rsschool-cv/cv.md

 ## Portfolio:

-- This is one of my works: [Expedition](https://ruralisation.ru/expedition 'Expedition')
+- This is one of my works: [Cyprus Carrington Group](https://carrington.intopweb.ru/ 'Cyprus Carrington Group')
 - These are my other work and study projects: [Projects](https://domdev.ru/projects 'Projects')

 ## Work experience: